lucianoayres/chatty-ai/README.md

 # Get creative with your questions
 chatty "Analyze my coffee stains and deduce my morning routine"

+# Start a direct chat with a specific agent
+chatty --with "Einstein"

+# Start a direct chat with an initial topic
+chatty --with "Einstein" --topic "Explain relativity to a 5-year-old"

 # Save chat logs to a file
 chatty "What's the meaning of life?" --save meaning_of_life.txt